i-made-that/breakTimer/README.md

 According to ME, 10 minutes is plenty of time to get any number of little, annoying things done.
 The things that stack up and create mental chaos.
 It just takes a little planning and reminding.

-(The current test version launches a task every 10 seconds for testing.
-To change this, open breakTimer.py in a text editor  and follow instructions on line 22)
+(Currently launches a task every 10 seconds for testing)